What Is The Best Time Of Year To Visit Yosemite?

 Climate and park access will be big factors as you begin planning your Yosemite vacation.
 We’d like to assist you with making the right decision for you and your family.
 Of course, we have our opinion as to when we think is the best time of year to visit Yosemite, but before we reveal our pick, we’ll highlight the pros and cons of each season in Yosemite.

 To start, let’s take a moment to bask in the natural beauty of Yosemite.
 The park is over 1,200 square miles found in the Sierra Nevada Mountains and filled with granite monoliths, giant sequoia groves, waterfalls, hiking trails, glacier lakes, and breathtaking views.
 Yosemite is home to hundreds of black bears plus over 400 other species including fish, reptiles, birds, and mammals.
 Millions of visitors come each year to experience this massive span of wilderness.

-Overnight camping has resumed in the park but only by reservation and only at the Upper Pines Campground.
 If you plan on overnight backpacking in Yosemite be sure to grab your wilderness permit at one of the Wilderness Permit Stations in the park.
 Here are the most up-to-date and current details on road closures, plowing progress, and safety information about the Park.
-The shuttles within the park are currently not operating.

 The Best Time of Year To Avoid Crowds